|

 (black based) |

-Another comment about Agouti genes: The only
+Another comment or two about Agouti genes: The only

 ways to know for sure if a horse carries the Agouti (red body) gene are to